 Some cats will always need the treat to follow, while others will learn to follow just a hand motion with a verbal command.

-1. Grab a treat with a strong smell, like freeze-dried liver or salmon skin in one hand.
+- Grab a treat with a strong smell, like freeze-dried liver or salmon bites, in one hand.

-2. Switch the treat to the other hand, and use the index finger of the first hand to point at your cat, holding your hand about 6 inches away.
+- Switch the treat to the other hand, and use the index finger of the first hand to point at your cat, holding your hand a few inches away.

-5. Try this several times with small treat rewards until your cat associates the hand motion and command with the action of touching your hand with her nose.
+- Try this several times with small cat treats until your cat associates the hand motion and command with the action of touching your hand with her nose.

 The touch command and one finger are common for this cat trick but you can get creative for a funnier, shower trick.
 For example, You can use a closed fist and the command pound it.